 Even though I compared Q1 2017 Australian gold exports to China to the first quarters of previous years in the chart above, the data for all quarters shows that the present quarter is the highest amount on record.

 Furthermore, Australia is now exporting the majority of its gold to Hong Kong and China.
 For example, of the total 75 mt of Australian gold exports in Q1 2017, 57.4 mt or 77% went to Hong Kong and China.
 Here was the breakdown for Q1 2017.

 Australian Gold Exports Q1 2017:

 Singapore = 2.1 mt

 Other = 4.5 mt

-Now, what is even more interesting is that Australian exports more gold than they produce from their domestic gold mines.
+Now, what is even more interesting is that Australia exports more gold than they produce from its domestic gold mines.
 This is also true for the United States.
 I decided to take the gold mine supply and gold export figures from these two countries to produce the chart below: